- Party Principles

 We will seek to continually raise the energy standards of our homes and workplaces and insist that developers install energy conserving technologies in their designs.

-Through our Stansted Airport Policy we are committed to striking a fairer deal with the airport so that they take responsibility for their environmental impact, including dirty air, noise, recycling rates, congestion, and village fly-parking.
+Through our Stansted Airport Policy we are committed to ensuring that the airport take responsibility and action for their environmental impact, including emissions, noise, and recycling rates.

 Where we control council budgets, we will aim to replace petrol and diesel-driven equipment with electric or alternative fuels at the end of their working lives.

 - Policy Statement: Sports, Community & Leisure